MultiQC/MultiQC/docs/plots.md

     'tt_percentages': True,                 # Show the percentages of each count in the tooltip }
 ```

+> The keys `id` and `title` should always be passed as a minimum.
+The `id` is used
+> for the plot name when exporting.
+If left unset, the Plot Export panel will call
+> the filename `mqc_hcplot_gtucwirdzx.png` (with some other random string).
+> Plots should always have titles, especially as they can stand by themselves
+> when exported.

 ### Switching datasets
 It's possible to have single plot with buttons to switch between different